Magnus-SI/FYS-STK3155/Project1/README.md

 Ridge.py contains the ridge function, both our own and the one in scikit-learn.
 It is stored as a class with initialized lambda parameters.
 Lasso.py is similar, but for the Lasso function

-test_class.py contains unit tests of the OLS, ridge and LASSO methods, can be run using pytest.
+test_class.py contains unit tests of the OLS, ridge and LASSO methods, can be run using pytest or nosetests

 terrain.py uses a terrain dataset "SRTM_data_Norway_1.tif".
 This can be downloaded from https://github.com/CompPhysics/MachineLearning/blob/master/doc/Projects/2019/Project1/DataFiles/SRTM_data_Norway_1.tif.